-Employees between ages 15 and 60 in firms in industry and commerce, mines, and plantations with 5 or more workers; wage-earning public employees; public utility employees; fishermen; and some self-employed persons in service occupations.
+Employees between ages 15 and 60 in firms in industry and commerce, mines, and plantations with five or more workers; wage-earning public-sector employees; public-utility employees; fishermen; and some self-employed persons in service occupations.

-Special systems for civil servants, salaried public employees, and the staff of private schools.
+Special systems for civil servants, salaried public-sector employees, and the staff of private schools.